-A few months later, we were invited to take part in a TrialNet study to assess risk for T1D in immediate family members.
+A few months later, we were invited to take part in a TrialNet study to assess risk for type 1 diabetes (T1D) in immediate family members.
 We said yes.
 “For the good of science,” we thought.
-Consent forms were signed, blood samples were taken, and life carried on.
+Consent forms were signed, blood samples were taken and life carried on.

 It was a cool October morning a few weeks later when the phone call came.
 “Hi, I’m calling from TrialNet.
 We got the results for you and your husband.
 Your husband’s were fine!”